embicoin/documents/python programming in Storj.md

 And we will use "http://node1.metadisk.org" as MetaDisk server, where beta MetaDisk is running.
 When you access this address by browser, you can see web interface for uploading/downloading files.

+Please remind that now MetaDisk is beta, so all JSON API may not be usable, and subjects to change.

 When argument 1 is "upload", this program  uploads file specified argument 2 toStorj network.
 When argument 1 is "download", it downloads from network to stdout.

 ##4.
 Using JSON API